wcbing/support.typora.io/_posts/basic/2016-09-26-About Themes.md

 You can open Chrome/Safari DevTools to debug element styles.

-- On macOS, you could check `Help` -> `Enable Debug` menu item, then right click anywhere in Typora's hybrid edit view, then click "Inspect Elements" from context menu.
+- On macOS, please follow <https://support.apple.com/en-hk/guide/safari/sfri20948/mac> to enable `Develop` menu from Safari, then inspect Typora's webview from Safari menu → Develop → [your macOS device name] → Typora.
 - On Windows/Linux, you could open DevTools from `View` -> `Toggle DevTools` menu item.